-We will always seek and record the voice of the child and take this into consideration when taking decisions.
-However there may be circumstances where we override the students wishes and feelings to act in their best interests e.g. in case of exploitation where, as a result of perpetrator grooming, the student does not want any intervention.
+We will always seek and record the voice of the child and take this into consideration when taking decisions, recording this on CPOMs logs.
+However, there may be circumstances where we override the students wishes and feelings to act in their best interests e.g. in case of CSE where, as a result of perpetrator grooming, the student does not want any intervention.
 We promote support for any alleged victim, including child on child abuse, and will never victim blame.